Graph Data Modeling

 Learn how to improve your graph solution and maximize the capabilities of what is existing with recommendations for optimization techniques and ideas.

 Looking for graph data model examples or ideas or want to share some of your own?
 Learn about our Neo4j GraphGists, where the Neo4j community can share examples of their solutions!
 Based on your use case or industry, you can find some projects that could aid your design process.

 Visit our GraphGists page and explore the many examples the Neo4j user community created!

-There are two free online training courses that cover graph data modeling:
+There is a free online training course that covers graph data modeling: